Avante-Vangard/AV-MidiMacros/ReadMe.md

          iii.
 String delimiter: [empty] (you must delete the quote that appears.) iv.
 Save cell content as shown is the only box selected.
 3. After the file is saved to .csv either close the window or resave it as calc format, or further edits will be lost.
-4. Rename the .csv file to .bsh file, and change the execute bit (chown).
+4. Rename the .csv file to .sh file, and change the execute bit (chown).

 ## Running the Script.

 1. The script is run from a bash shell (a standard linux terminal.)

-     $ ./MidiMacro.bsh
+     $ ./MidiMacro.sh

 2. It might be helpful to debug by running aseqdump -p “yourkeyboard” in a 2nd terminal. multiple instances of aseqdump seem to run fine.
 3. The script can be stopped by pressing ctrl-c or closing the terminal window.